 statement

-Textile is an intimate material that touches our bodies from birth to death, it protects and adorns, comforts and covers, a record left in its fibers.
-Its legacy and continued importance is visible in the connections that have surfaced in this project, particularly with the women who preserve these family legacies.
-The care and generosity shared through these donations is instrumental to the work, through intimate stories about the lace, the makers, the family who preserved it, and the desire for it to live on in the work and in the archive.
-This work demands to take up space in physical terms, without ceding either softness or strength.
+The care and generosity shared through these donations is instrumental to the work, through intimate stories about the lace, the makers, the women who preserved it, and the desire for it to live on in the work and in the archive.
+This work demands to take up physical space, without ceding either softness or strength.
 This feels urgent in a moment when women’s bodies continue to be in the peril of legal and social control by governmental and religious institutions and individuals.

 curatorial and consulting

 I curate at MAPSpace and independently, and work with artists in critique and professional practice both privately and in the Crit Lab.
-With decades of experience in teaching professional practice to undergrad, grad and working artists, I have developed practical structures that support artists in in making visible their vision, articulating this through their writing, website, and in representations of their work in the digital space.
-I offer consulting for writing statements and preparing portfolios for grants and proposals, website analyses, and the many business skills of being an artist.
-Every consultation incorporates an ethical and socially conscious framework for building a sustainable practice suited to each artist's unique situation.
+With decades of experience in teaching professional practice to undergrad, grad and working artists, I have developed pragmatic and ethical structures that support artists in creating a rigorous soulful ecosystem for their work.
+This happens through what I consider the 3-legged stool of the artist: The intuitive cognition of the studio, the reflective cognition of analysis and critique, and through writing.
+This is made visible in websites and representations of work in the digital space.
+I offer consults for writing and preparing portfolios for grants and proposals, website analyses, and many ways to be accountable to the desire of our work.
+Every consultation incorporates an ethical and socially conscious framework for building a sustainable garden suited to each artist's unique life.
 Artist-run culture and community are fundamental to all of my work.

 bio

 Patricia Miranda is an artist, curator, educator, and founder of the artist-run orgs The Crit Lab and MAPSpace, where she developed residencies in Port Chester, Peekskill, and Italy.
 In 2021 she founded the Lace Archive, an historical community archive of thousands of donated lace works and family histories.
 She has received grants from the Barbara Deming Fund for feminist work (2024); Ruth and Harold Chenven Foundation (2022);Northern Manhattan Arts Alliance (2021); two artist grants from ArtsWestchester/New York State Council on the Arts (2021/2014); an Anonymous Was a Woman Covid19 Relief Grant (2021), and was part of a year-long NEA grant working with homeless youth (2004-5).
 She has been awarded residencies at the Constance Saltonstall Foundation, I-Park Foundation, Weir Farm Foundation, Vermont Studio Center, and Julio Valdez Printmaking Studio, and been Visiting Artist at Vermont Studio Center, the Heckscher Museum, and University of Utah.
 Miranda has developed education programs for K-12, museums, and institutions, including Franklin Furnace, the Solomon R. Guggenheim Museum, the American Museum of Natural History, and the Smithsonian Institution.
 She is a noted expert on the history and use of natural dyes and pigments, and teaches about environmentally sustainable art practices.
 As faculty at Lyme Academy College of Fine Arts (2005-19) she led the first study abroad program in Prato, Italy (2017).
-Recent solo exhibitions include: the Olin Fine Art Center (Washington PA), 3S Artspace (Portsmouth, NH), Jane Street Art Center, Garrison Art Center (Hudson Valley, NY), ODETTA Gallery, and Maine Window DUMBO (NYC).
-Group exhibitions include Spartanburg Art Museum (Spartanburg, SC); Dunedin Fine Art Center (Dunedin FL); HV MOCA (Peekskill NY), The Lyman Allyn Museum (New London, CT), Northern Manhattan Arts Alliance (NoMAA), Williamsburg Art+Historical Center, The Clemente Center (NYC), The Alexey von Schlippe Gallery at UConn Avery Point, (Groton, CT).
-Her recent work has been featured in Art New England (2022), Hudson Valley One (2022) and Brooklyn Rail, (2021).
-She has an upcoming solo exhibition at Five Points Art Center, Torrington CT (2025).
+Recent solo exhibitions include: Five Points Art Center, (Torrington, CT), the Olin Fine Art Center (Washington PA), 3S Artspace (Portsmouth, NH), Jane Street Art Center, Garrison Art Center (Hudson Valley, NY), ODETTA Gallery, and Maine Window DUMBO (NYC).
+Group exhibitions include Museo Camuno, (Breno, Italy); Spartanburg Art Museum (Spartanburg, SC); Dunedin Fine Art Center (Dunedin FL); HV MOCA (Peekskill NY), The Lyman Allyn Museum (New London, CT), Northern Manhattan Arts Alliance (NoMAA), Williamsburg Art+Historical Center, The Clemente Center (NYC), The Alexey von Schlippe Gallery at UConn Avery Point, (Groton, CT).
+Her work has been featured in PiùValli TV (Italy), Movida Terre Camune Magazine (Italy), Art New England (2022), Hudson Valley One (2022) and Brooklyn Rail, (2021).
+She has an upcoming solo exhibition at Chiesa Santa Maria, Museo MiraD'or , Pisogne Italy (2025).